Correlations in the continuous multispecies TASEP on a ring: Preliminaries

 \subsection{Continuous multispecies TASEP}

-Fix $m=(m_1, \ldots, m_n)$ and let $S_i=m_1+\cdots+m_i$, for all $i \in [n]$.
-The continuous multispecies TASEP is a formal limit of the stationary distribution of the multispecies TASEP on a ring with $L$ sites.
-First, we first consider a multispecies TASEP of type $m$ on a ring with $L$ sites.
-Let $\Pi_n^L$ be the stationary distribution of this TASEP.
-Then, $L$ is taken to infinity keeping the vector $m$ constant, i.e., the number of unoccupied sites tends to infinity.
-The ring is then scaled to the continuous interval $[0,1)$.
-The limit of the stationary distribution $\Pi_n^L$ gives a distribution $\Pi_n$ of labelled particles on a continuous ring.
-Note that $\Pi_n$ is not yet shown to be the stationary distribution of any Markov process yet.
+Fix $\textbf{m}=(m_1, \ldots, m_n)$ and define $C_i=m_1+\cdots+m_i$ for all $i \in [n]$.
+The continuous multispecies TASEP can be viewed as a formal limit of the stationary distribution of the multispecies TASEP on a ring with $L$ sites.
+First, we consider a multispecies TASEP of type $\textbf{m}$ on a ring with $L$ sites.
+Let $\Pi_n^L$ denote the stationary distribution of this TASEP.
+As we let $L$ approach infinity while keeping the tuple $\textbf{m}$ constant (which implies that the number of unoccupied sites tends to infinity), the ring is scaled to the continuous interval $[0,1)$.
+The limit of the stationary distribution $\Pi_n^L$ then yields a distribution $\Pi_n$ of labelled particles on a continuous ring.
+It is important to note that $\Pi_n$ is not yet shown as the stationary distribution of any Markov process.

-Similar to the multiline queues in \cite{ferrarimartin}, we can look at the continuous multiline queues of a given type.
-For $m=(m_1, \ldots, m_n)$, let $S_i = m_1+\cdots +m_i$.
-Then, a \textit{continuous multiline queue} of type $m$ is a collection of $n$ copies of the continuous ring $[0,1)$ stacked on top of each other with $S_i$ particles in $i^{th}$ row from the top.
+Similar to the multiline queues described in \cite{ferrarimartin}, we can define continuous multiline queues of a given type.
+For $\textbf{m}=(m_1, \ldots, m_n)$, let $C_i = m_1+\cdots +m_i$.
+A \textit{continuous multiline queue} of type $\textbf{m}$ consists of $n$ copies of the continuous ring $[0,1)$ stacked on top of each other, with $C_i$ particles in the $i^{th}$ row from the top.

-The location of each particle is considered to be a real number in the continuous interval $[0,1)$.
-In the distribution that we will consider, the horizontal position of each particle will almost surely be distinct. \begin{exmp} See Figure \ref{fig:contMLQ} for an example of a continuous multiline queue of type $(1,3,1,2)$.
+The location of each particle is considered to be a real number within the continuous interval $[0,1)$.
+In the distribution we will consider, the horizontal position of each particle will almost surely be distinct. \begin{example} See Figure \ref{fig:contMLQ} for an example of a continuous multiline queue of type $(1,3,1,2)$.
 The rows have $1,4,5$ and $7$ particles respectively.
-Note that there is no particle directly above or below any other particle. \end{exmp}
+Note that there is no particle directly above or below any other particle. \end{example}

 Consider the labels of the particles in Figure~\ref{fig:contMLQ}.
-The labels are assigned in the order of the horizontal positions of the particles as seen from left to right.
-We now refer to an integer representation of a continuous multiline queue which was also used by Aas and Linusson~\cite{aaslinusson}.
+The labels are assigned in the order of the horizontal positions of the particles, moving from left to right.
+We now refer to an integer representation of a continuous multiline queue, which was also used by Aas and Linusson~\cite{aaslinusson}.